jongiddy/r-library-doc/README.md

 The R documentation for functions typically is a mix of "does this, except if something, when it does that instead, or if the first argument is missing, do another version of this".
+See [`base::diag`](http://stat.ethz.ch/R-manual/R-devel/library/base/html/diag.html) for a typical example (and that's one of the better-written examples).

 For people used to programming languages where libraries have a single function signature, or where polymorphism is slightly readable, this will drive them insane.
 Normal R programmers cope by just using what worked last time.